ASOHF/ASOHF.github.io/index.md

 ### What is in these pages?

 These pages contain the documentation of the code, including the input/output formats and a description on the parameters that can be tuned to run ASOHF.
-For the scientific description of the code, please refer to the code papers (see below, in [Referencing ASOHF](#referencing-asohf))
+For the scientific description of the code, please refer to the code papers (see below, in [Referencing ASOHF](#referencing-asohf)).

 ## About